pachecot/ebo-script/README.md

     - launches the generated file in the default browser

 - __ebo-script: Create State Diagram__ - Create Mermaid mmd file for the current script program.
+    - uses program lines and goto statements for the state generation.
+    - fall thru programs should have a comment with the word `fallthru`
     - see Mermaid diagramming tool [https://mermaid.js.org/]

 ## References